Copyright © Giulia Skye 2021

 The corners of his mouth kicked up, a genuine smile this time and it pleased her to see it.

 “I’ve been staring at the water for hours just itching to dive in.”
-Sebastian nodded toward the window, and Helen followed his gaze to the view of Bristol’s waterfront below, to the Pavilion and Millennium Square beyond, her head pounding as he chatted about all the places he was keen to see while he’d be working in the area; the Clifton Suspension Bridge, the Christmas Steps and the Saint Nicholas Market.
+Sebastian nodded toward the window, and Helen followed his gaze to the view of Bristol’s waterfront below, to the Pavilion and Millennium Square beyond as he chatted about all the places he was keen to see while he worked in the city—the Clifton Suspension Bridge, the Christmas Steps and Saint Nicholas Market—and slightly further afield to Glastonbury, Stone Henge and the Devonshire coast.

-It had been years since Helen had spent time in the city.
-It sounded so exciting and vibrant through a foreigner’s eyes, and in her far from sober state, she imagined taking Sebastian on a tour of the countryside where she lived.
+It all sounded so exciting and vibrant through a foreigner’s eyes, and in her far from sober state, Helen imagined taking Sebastian on a tour of the countryside where she lived.
 The open fields of apple trees, the meadows full of wild flowers, the lake and the river that meandered close by.
 Thinking about it all now gave her a deep sense of belonging and longing, a desperate craving to be home.

 What the fuck was she doing here?

-She’d left her cottage only this morning, but still, she was filled with a sudden pang of homesickness.
-Ready to tell Sebastian the truth so she could leave, Helen turned back to face him but froze at the sight of his bare back, his muscles rippling as he pulled a t-shirt over his head.
+Ready to tell Sebastian the truth so she could leave, Helen turned to face him but froze at the sight of his bare back, his muscles rippling as he pulled a t-shirt over his head.

-She whirled back to the window, nearly smashing her face against the glass in her new found fascination with seagulls.
-When they bobbed in the water like that, how long before their feathers got soaked?
+She whirled back to the window, nearly smashing her face against the glass in her new found fascination with the seagulls bobbing on the water below.

-She nodded like a moron against the window pane, then got a grip by thinking about something that was far removed from his bare body and her thirsty libido.
+She nodded like a moron, then got a grip on her thirsty libido.
 “What if our friend Grice is still downstairs?
 Will he want another photo?”

 Sebastian shrugged.
 “We can hang out here if you prefer?”

 But as she wondered what his reaction would be when she told him, a smattering of caution pushed its way through her foggy brain.
 If Grice published images of Sebastian Clarke and his “girlfriend”, what would the media then make of that girlfriend completely disappearing?
-The ghastly visions of being splashed across every front page made Helen want to spew—she’d be the talk of the village!—but those thoughts aside, what would happen if someone recognized her and told the world she wasn’t called Cassie?
+What would happen if someone recognized her and told the world she wasn’t called Cassie?

 And what would the backlash be on the Get Living campaign?
 Would it be discredited?
 She didn’t want the responsibility of fucking it up for all those people who took it seriously and relied on the money the events raised.